faister/iot-workshop/README.md

 - Lab 1: Azure IoT Device Management

 Day 2:
-- Lab 1: Azure IoT Device Management
 - Lab 2: Azure IoT Gateway SDK
+- Bonus Challenges
 - Wrap-up
+- 🍕🍕🍕

 We are presenting two labs today, one for **Azure IoT Device Management** and one for the **Azure IoT Gateway SDK**.
 The Azure IoT Device Management lab will introduce you to the concepts of Device Twins and Direct Methods.
 The Azure IoT Gateway SDK lab will introduce you to the open souece SDK for building IoT Gateway devices enabling, for instance, non-internet connected device to send data to Azure IoT.